New skein invariants of links: Discussing mathematical directions and applications

 \item In DNA, strand switching using topoisomerase of types I and II is vital for the structure of DNA recombination and DNA replication \cite{Sumners}.
 The mixed interaction of topological change and physical evolution of the molecules in vitro may benefit from a mixed state summation that averages quantities respecting the hierarchy of interactions.

 \item Remarkably, the process of separation and evaluation that we have described here is analogous to proposed processing of Kinetoplast DNA \cite{Kinetoplast} where there are huge links of DNA circles and these must undergo processes that both unlink them from one another and produce new copies for each circle of DNA.
 The double-tiered structure of DNA replication for the Kinetoplast appears to be related to the mathematical patterns of our double state summations.
-For chainmail DNA.
-If the readers examines the Wiki on Kinetoplast DNA, she will note that that Topoisomerase II figures crucially in the self-replication \cite{Kineto}.
+For chainmail DNA, if the reader examines the Wiki on Kinetoplast DNA, he/she will note that Topoisomerase II figures crucially in the self-replication \cite{Kineto}.

-\item We wondered whether we could have physical situations that would have the kind of a mixture that is implicit in this state summation, where the initial skein template state sum yields a sum over $R$-evaluations, and $R$ may itself have a state summation structure.
+\item We would like to know whether we could have physical situations that would have the kind of a mixture that is implicit in the state summation for $H[R]$, where the initial skein template state sum yields a sum over $R$-evaluations, and $R$ may itself have a state summation structure \cite{kaula2}.
 One possible example in the physical world is a normal statistical mechanical situation, where one can have multiple types of materials, all present together, each having different energetic properties.
 This can lead to a mixed partition function, possibly not quite ordered in the fashion of our algorithm.
 This would involve a physical hierarchy of interactions so that there would be a double (or multiple) tier resulting from that hierarchy.

 \item Mixed state models can occur in physical situations when we work with systems of systems.
 There are many examples of this multiple-tier situation in systems physical and biological.
 We look for situations where a double state sum would yield new information.
 For example, in a quantum Hall system \cite{Haldane}, the state of the system is in its quasi-particles, but each quasi-particle is itself a vortex of electrons related to a magnetic field line.
 So the quasi-particles are themselves localized physical systems.
 Some of this is summarized in the Laughlin wave function for quantum Hall \cite{Haldane}.
 Not a simple situation, but a very significant one.
 There should be other important examples. \end{enumerate}